 Process to Declare Concentrations for Spring Commencement

-For those of you who are pursuing a concentration in International Business Practice, Taxation or Intellectual Property, you need to complete a Concentration Declaration Form and submit it to the OGIP by Monday, March 23rd at noon.
-Click on the following links to complete the relevant concentration declaration form: International Business Practice, Intellectual Property, and Tax.
+For those of you who are pursuing a concentration in International Business Practice, Taxation or Intellectual Property & Information, you need to complete a Concentration Declaration Form and submit it to the OGIP by Monday, March 23rd at noon.
+Click on the following links to complete the relevant concentration declaration form: International Business Practice, Intellectual Property & Information, and Tax.
 To complete the form, simply indicate whether you want the concentration to appear on your transcript and circle the courses you have taken or are currently taking to fulfill the concentration.
 Please note that audited courses do not count toward concentration requirements.
 As always, please reach out if you have any questions!